gaelen/python-statsd-client/README.md

 ## Contributing

-If found a bug and want to fix it, fork, branch, and submit a pull request.
-The master branch will always have the latest code.
+If you find a bug and want to fix it, fork, branch, and submit a pull request.
+The master branch will always have the latest working code.